-For the first time Energy Cities is handling direct EU grants to cities along with access to a network of national funding experts to help cities train or hire their own staff in building plans for the future and accessing the often labyrinthian world of EU and national financing.
+For the first time, Energy Cities is handling direct EU grants to cities, along with access to a network of national funding experts to help cities train or hire their own staff, build plans for the future and access the often labyrinthian world of EU and national financing.

-Our initial call for proposals was overwhelmed both at the amount of responses and the quality of the request for the grants.
+Our initial call for proposals received an overwhelming response, both in terms of volume and of the quality of applications for grants.
 Fortunately, a second call has just been launched and 2021 should see more cities benefit from the EU City Facility to accelerate their energy transition.